gosquared/gosquared-ios/README.md

     [GoSquared sharedTracker].token = @"your-project-token";
     [GoSquared sharedTracker].key   = @"your-api-key";

     // this enables Secure Mode and is required for Live Chat.
     // generate a Secure Mode Secret from your Project Settings here:
     // https://www.gosquared.com/setup/general
+    // See below for more information about Secure Mode
     // [NOTE] If you are using the same project token on a website, you will also need to implement Secure Mode on your site too.
     [GoSquared sharedTracker].secret = @"your-secure-secret";